yossie17/Etoro/README.md

 # Etoro exercise

-## In order to complete the task i do the following:
+## In order to complete the task i did the following:

 - Install Jenkins server on the Windows server
 - Install requirements (Git, Python, etc).